oconnor663/jacko.io/blog/safety_and_soundness.md

-functions, and doesn't contain any other `unsafe` code, can't commit UB.[^self_referential] A function that doesn't use any `unsafe` code, either directly or indirectly, is guaranteed to be sound.[^soundness_holes] A function that doesn't use `unsafe` code directly, and only calls other sound functions, is also sound by definition.
+functions, and doesn't contain any other `unsafe` code, can't commit UB.[^self_referential] A function that doesn't use any `unsafe` code, either directly or indirectly, is guaranteed to be sound.[^soundness_holes] A function that doesn't use any `unsafe` code directly, and only calls other sound functions, is also sound by definition.
 But functions and modules that use `unsafe` code directly have to be careful not to commit UB, and also not to allow their safe callers to commit UB.
-Any unsoundness in the safe, public API of a module is a bug.[^module_soundness] There's no formal guarantee that the set of sound functions will be _useful_, but it turns out in practice that it is.
+Any unsoundness in the safe, public API of a module is a bug.[^module_soundness] There's no formal guarantee that the set of sound functions will be *useful*, but in practice it is, and most applications contain little or no `unsafe` code.

 Let's build up to this with examples.